-- Maximize in-person outreach opportunities, including having a presence at community events, manufactured housing communities, and through partnerships, such as those with Boulder's Neighborhood Services team, Boulder Housing Partner, Intercambio de Communidades, El Centro AMISTAD, and schools - b) Offer opportunities and assistance for people to sign up for emergency alerts during community events/ informational sessions - c) Where possible, hold public meetings in Spanish, versus using Spanish language interpretation - d) When using interpretation services in a Community Working Group setting, have a dedicated interpreter for the duration of the outreach period, that is embedded in the team and learns the technical terms - e) Provide translated infographics, flyers, and pamphlets - f) Consider developing short, catchy informational videos and social media posts - 10) Identify communication channels, stakeholders, and partners that can help tailor and disseminate messaging.
+- 3) Align with city's Racial Equity Plan and consider the following outreach strategies for Spanish-speaking residents14: - a) Maximize in-person outreach opportunities, including having a presence at community events, manufactured housing communities, and through partnerships, such as those with Boulder's Neighborhood Services team, Boulder Housing Partner, Intercambio de Communidades, El Centro AMISTAD, and schools. - b) Offer opportunities and assistance for people to sign up for emergency alerts during community events/ informational sessions. - c) Where possible, hold public meetings in Spanish, versus using Spanish language interpretation. - d) When using interpretation services in a Community Working Group setting, have a dedicated interpreter for the duration of the outreach period, that is embedded in the team and learns the technical terms. - e) Provide translated infographics, flyers, and pamphlets. - f) Consider developing short, catchy informational videos and social media posts. - 4) Identify communication channels, stakeholders, and partners that can help tailor and disseminate messaging.
 Specifically, develop a concrete approach for how the city and response agencies will reach non-English speaking residents when ordering evacuations.
-Identify and disseminate resources for the Spanish-speaking and other non-English speaking communities to access in an emergency. - 11) Develop key messaging which can be tailored by theme (i.e., preparedness, response, and recovery) and by key target and sub-target audiences.
+Identify and disseminate resources for the Spanish-speaking and other non-English speaking communities to access in an emergency. - 5) Develop key messaging which can be tailored by theme (i.e., preparedness, response, and recovery) and by key target and sub-target audiences.
 Identify messaging gaps.
 Specifically include information about how these efforts relate to personal safety, and how this subject is relevant to residents.
-For example, flood mitigation and preparation can save lives, and can keep access to places like schools and hospitals open. - 12) Organize existing messaging by format and distribution channel (i.e., print, electronic, in-person events, virtual events, innovative formats) by phase and by sub-target audiences to identify messaging gaps or oversaturation.
+For example, flood mitigation and preparation can save lives and can keep access to places like schools and hospitals open. - 6) Organize existing messaging by format and distribution channel (i.e., print, electronic, in-person events, virtual events, innovative formats) by phase and by sub-target audiences to identify messaging gaps or oversaturation.
 Schedule routine debriefs related to these efforts to establish continuous improvement.